-What happens in agricultural fields has ripple effects outwards, with the potential to impact human development and nutrition, biodiversity and ecological functioning, climate change and economic growth.
+What happens in agricultural fields has ripple effects across human development and nutrition, biodiversity and ecological functioning, climate change, and economic growth.
 As in other low-income countries in Sub-Saharan Africa, agriculture is central to daily life in Uganda.
-Historically, fertile soils and regular rainfall supported the development of centralized kingdoms, including Buganda (from which the country derives its name) many centuries before the Egyptian, Asian and British influences of the nineteenth century.
-Agriculture employs nearly 70% of the labor force in Uganda and is the first job for three-quarters of the generation between the ages of 15 and 24 years.
-Almost 73% of the Ugandan population lives in areas defined as rural, where farming is the major economic activity (UBoS, 2019).
+Historically, fertile soils and regular rainfall supported the development of centralized kingdoms, including Buganda (from which the country derives its name), many centuries before the Egyptian, Asian, and British influences of the nineteenth century.
+Agriculture employs nearly 70% of the labor force in Uganda and is the first job for three-quarters of those between the ages of 15 and 24 years.
+Almost 73% of the Ugandan population lives in areas defined as rural, where farming is the major economic activity (UBOS, 2019).

 Given the importance of the agrifood sector, agricultural research and development has the potential to make a first-order difference for Uganda's economy and livelihoods.
-CGIAR has been, and still is, at the forefront of developing agricultural innovations globally and across Africa.1 CGIAR's Standing Panel on Impact Assessment (SPIA) is an independent and impartial panel of experts in impact assessment appointed by the CGIAR System Council with a mandate to expand and deepen evidence on the reach and impact of innovations resulting from CGIAR research investments.
+CGIAR has been, and still is, at the forefront of developing agricultural innovations globally and across Africa1.
+CGIAR's Standing Panel on Impact Assessment (SPIA) is an independent and impartial panel of experts in impact assessment appointed by the CGIAR System Council with a mandate to expand and deepen evidence on the reach and impact of innovations resulting from CGIAR research investments.
 Working with a wide range of partners inside and outside CGIAR including the World Bank, national statistical offices, and national agricultural research systems, SPIA has been working to institutionalize the collection of data on the diffusion and use of agricultural innovations by embedding new approaches within nationally representative data collection efforts (Stevenson, Gollin and Macours, 2023).
-In 2020, SPIA produced the first report in a series, that built on years of such partnerships, documenting the diffusion of agricultural technologies at a national scale for Ethiopia (Kosmowski et al, 2020).
-This report similarly aims at providing a comprehensive overview of the reach of agricultural innovations and policy influences that can be directly linked to stemming from the last two decades of collaborative research between CGIAR and its national research partners in Uganda.
+In 2020, SPIA produced the first report in a series that built on years of such partnerships, documenting the diffusion of agricultural technologies at a national scale for Ethiopia (Kosmowski et al, 2020).
+This report similarly aims to provide a comprehensive overview of the reach of agricultural innovations and policy influences that can be directly linked to stemming from the last two decades of collaborative research between CGIAR and its national research partners in Uganda.

 Two broad criteria make Uganda an appropriate focus of SPIA's country study series.
-First, Uganda has been a high-priority country for CGIAR for many years - reflected in the presence of research staff from numerous CGIAR centres (Alliance of Bioversity International and CIAT, Centre for International Forestry Research and World Agroforestry (CIFOR-ICRAF), International Potato Centre (CIP), International Livestock Research Institute (ILRI), International Institute of Tropical Agriculture (IITA), and International Food Policy Research Institute (IFPRI)2.
-There are also strong links with other centres (International Maize and Wheat Improvement Centre (CIMMYT) and International Crops Research Institute for the Semi-Arid Tropics (ICRISAT)) which provide technical support to the national agricultural research system from outside the country's borders.
-And yet, as with Ethiopia (and Vietnam and Bangladesh - the focus of the other two reports in the initial SPIA series), Uganda is not home to the headquarters of any individual CGIAR centre.
-Thus, Uganda is a strong candidate for looking at the idea of CGIAR in practice as a single system.
+First, Uganda has been a high-priority country for CGIAR for many years - reflected in the presence of research staff from numerous CGIAR Research Centers (the Alliance of Bioversity International and CIAT, the Center for International Forestry Research and World Agroforestry (CIFOR-ICRAF), the International Potato Center (CIP), the International Livestock Research Institute (ILRI), the International Institute of Tropical Agriculture (IITA), and the International Food Policy Research Institute (IFPRI)2.
+There are also strong links with the International Maize and Wheat Improvement